SCENE 01 / FIELD MONITORS

 Calibrated field monitors for Korean shoots

-Here is the breakdown.
-Beyond the panel itself, the team prepares the full monitoring chain that shoots need on a Korean set,.
-The list includes stands, sun hoods, batteries, signal distribution.
-Teradek Bolt or Vaxis wireless links for cabled-free director and client positions.
-HDR-capable Sony OLED and SmallHD Cine units are kept on the shelf for productions delivering to streaming sites or the K-content cash rebate pipeline through CJ Powercast and Mofac Studios.
+Beyond the panel itself, our team preps the full monitoring chain a Korean set needs.
+This covers stands, sun hoods, batteries, and signal distribution, plus Teradek Bolt or Vaxis wireless links for cable-free director and client positions.
+We keep HDR-capable Sony OLED and SmallHD Cine units on the shelf for shoots delivering to streaming sites or the K-content cash rebate pipeline through CJ Powercast and Mofac Studios.

 FAQ